 The above labelling rules do not apply to foods (including drinks) where caffeine is added for flavour rather than for a physiological purpose.
-These types of foods and drinks must comply with flavouring legislation (Regulation No 1334/2008).
+These types of foods and drinks must comply with flavouring legislation ( assimilated Regulation (EU) 1334/2008).
 This limits the use of caffeine for flavouring purposes and sets maximum levels depending on the particular food or drink it is used in.
 For regular soft drinks like cola, the maximum amount of added caffeine permitted is 150 mg/l.
-The labelling legislation (Regulation No 1169/2011) requires that where caffeine is used as a flavouring, the term ‘caffeine’ must appear after the word ‘flavouring(s)’ in the list of ingredients.
+The labelling legislation (assimilated Regulation (EU) 1169/2011) requires that where caffeine is used as a flavouring, the term ‘caffeine’ must appear after the word ‘flavouring(s)’ in the list of ingredients.

 Nitrites and nitrates

 Nitrites and nitrates are naturally present in vegetables such as spinach, lettuce, celery and even beetroot.
 These are the main sources of dietary exposure to nitrates with only around 5% coming from its use as a food additive.

 Nitrites and nitrates (E 249 – E 252) are used in certain cheeses and processed meats such as bacon, ham, corned beef and other cured meats to help keep it looking red and to aid the development of the ‘cured’ flavour.
 However, their main role is to reduce the growth of harmful microorganisms in particular clostridium botulinum, a bacterium that can be life threatening.

 All food additives must pass a robust safety assessment, a key element of which is looking at the actual risk to human health based on the levels at which an additive is likely to be present in the diet.